luukfroling/Mechanica/content/special/ChX5_ex.md

 Mission control receives at $t=1.7 ls$ images from the impact of a meteorite on the moon.
 The distance from Mission Control to the moon is 1.2ls (according to $S$).
 This event E1.
 Event E2 is the impact itself (that is where and when of the impact), Event 3 is the receiving of images of the impact by $S'$.
 Of course, images travel in space at the speed of light.

 a.
-Lorentz transform the events to $S'$.
+Transform the events to $S'$ using a Lorentz Transformation.
 b.
 Find the position of $S'$ at the time of the three events according to $S$.
 This provides additional events.
 c.
 Make a $(ct,x)$ diagram in which you plot all the above events.
 Draw the the world line of $S'$ in the diagram.
 d.
 Do the same but now for $S'$.